Burningstone91/smart-home-setup/README.md

 <details><summary>Step-by-step Guide</summary>
 <p>

-#### Creating a person
-After the onboarding process Home Assistant will automatically create a person with the details you entered in the onboarding process.
-To create an additional person click on "Configuration" in the sidebar of Home Assistant and then click on "Persons".
-Press the orange plus sign at the bottom right.
-Enter the name of the person and press "CREATE".

 #### Room assistant Setup
 Now we are going to install and configure Room-Assistant on the Pi's.
 There are excellent guides on how to install it on Pi 3/4 or Pi Zero W on the page of the creator (https://www.room-assistant.io/).
-Because I have 6 Pi Zero W's in total and didn't want to install and configure each one separately, I use [Ansible](https://www.ansible.com/) to deploy it on all machines at once from my desktop.
+Because I have 6 Pi Zero W's in total and didn't want to install and configure each one separately, I use [Ansible](https://www.ansible.com/) to deploy it on all machines at once from my desktop (there's a tutorial as well for this on the site of the creator).

 Install Raspbian Buster Lite on each Raspberry Pi Zero W with SSH enabled.

-On the host that runs Ansible, add the following to "/etc/ansible/hosts":
+On the host that runs Ansible, add the following to the file "/etc/ansible/hosts":

 ```yaml
 [room_assistant]